sheraadams/sheraadams.github.io/README.md

 	EXIT

 ## Enhancement Part 3
 Add exception handling in the case that the password is not correct.
-See the following psuedocode as an example: def __init__(self, USER, PASS):
+See the following pseudocode as an example: def __init__(self, USER, PASS):
 	SET host
 	SET username